Bartlebys/Flexions/samples/Swagger/ReadMe.md

-## MPS sample
+## Swagger sample

-Generation from a xcdatamodel (xcode modeling document) to various templates.
+Generation  to various templates.

 ## How to ?

-Go to the MusicPlayer/ folder in the samples via the terminal.
+Go to the Swagger/ folder in the samples via the terminal.
 And run flexion.sh

 ```